|

 If you are trying to conceive then how would you describe your current status?

-The peritoneum is a thin and smooth continuous membrane that lines the abdominal and pelvic walls and covers most of the abdominal organs.
-It serves to provide structural support and reduce friction between organs through lubrication, provide pathways for blood vessels and nerves, and act as a barrier to defend against infection.Symptoms of peritoneal endometriosis can include- debilitating pelvic pain, more severe than normal menstrual cramping, that may begin days before bleeding starts and can persist throughout the entire menstrual cycle
+The displaced tissue goes through the same cyclical hormonal changes of thickening and bleeding as the womb lining but has no way to leave the body, resulting in inflammation, swelling, and scarring.
+Whilst not every woman experiences symptoms in the same way, endometriosis is often marked by a persistant pelvic pain that is present most days and whose intensity acutely increases, possibly to the point of becoming “bone-deep”, in the days before and during a period.
+The pain frequently worsens over time.The peritoneum is a thin and smooth continuous membrane that lines the abdominal and pelvic walls and covers most of the abdominal organs.
+It serves to provide structural support and reduce friction between organs through lubrication, provide pathways for blood vessels and nerves, and acts as a barrier to defend against infection.Symptoms of peritoneal endometriosis can include- significant pelvic pain, far more severe than normal menstrual cramping, that may begin days before bleeding starts and can persist throughout the entire menstrual cycle

 - ovulation pain felt specifically during the middle of the menstrual cycle